tdh424/pmph-e2025-pub/README.md

 * **The hardware track** of the course covers (lecture) topics related to processor, memory and interconnect design, including cache coherency, which are selected from the book [Parallel Computer Organization and Design, by Michel Dubois, Murali Annavaram and Per Stenstrom,  ISBN 978-521-88675-8.
 Cambridge University Press, 2012](https://www.cambridge.org/dk/academic/subjects/engineering/computer-engineering/parallel-computer-organization-and-design?format=HB&isbn=9780521886758).
 The book is available at the local bookstore (biocenter).
 It is not mandatory to buy it---Cosmin thinks that it is possible to understand the material from the lecture slides, which are detailed enough---but also note that lecture notes are not provided for the hardware track, because of copyright issues.

 * **The software track** covers (lecture) topics related to parallel-programming models and recipes to recognize and optimize parallelism and locality of reference.
-It demonstrates that compiler optimizations are essential to fully utilizing hardware, and that some optimizations can be implemented both in hardware and software, but with different pro and cons.
-[The lecture notes are available here](http://hjemmesider.diku.dk/~zgh600/Publications/lecture-notes-pmph.pdf), and additional (facultative) reading material (papers) will be linked with individual lectures; see Course Schedule Section below.
+It demonstrates that compiler optimizations are essential to fully utilizing hardware, and that some optimizations can be implemented both in hardware and software, but with different pro and cons.  **The lecture notes are available here** [pdf](http://hjemmesider.diku.dk/~zgh600/Publications/lecture-notes-pmph.pdf), [bib](facultative-material/lecture-notes.bib).
+Additional (facultative) reading material (papers) will be linked with individual lectures; see Course Schedule Section below.

 * **The lab track** teaches GPGPU hardware specifics and programming in Futhark, CUDA, and OpenMP.
 The intent is that the lab track applies in practice some of the parallel programming principles and optimizations techniques discussed in the software tracks.
 It is also intended to provide help for the weekly assignment, group project, etc.